JrndD/JrndD-jrndblog.github.io/content/posts/permissionsManagedIdentity/addPermissionsToManagedIdentity.md

 # Object ID of the managed identity, NOT application ID!
 $servicePrincipalId = "00000000-0000-0000-0000-000000000000"

-# Get all service principals in tenant
+# Get all service principals in tenant.
+Lazy first version.
+This can be filtered down into the actual useful applications.
 $allServicePrincipal = Get-MgServicePrincipal -All

 $roles = $allServicePrincipal | ForEach-Object {